Persistent Pelvic Pain

 Course Outline

-• Recognise an appropriate trauma informed sexual history
+• Recognise an appropriate trauma informed sexual history and use culturally- and LGBTQIA+ sensitive language

-Working out pain drivers from the history:
+• Work out pain drivers from patient history:

-• Identify three clinical features of pain sensitisation
+• clinical features of pain sensitisation

-Recognising and avoiding trauma with examination and investigation:
+• Recognising and avoiding trauma with examination and investigation

 • Identify the tests involved in a STI screen for a patient presenting with PPP